 - 14.3.a.
 Removal.
-Prior to disturbance of an area, topsoil, as defined by 2.128 of this rule, shall be removed from the area to be disturbed in a separate layer and if not immediately redistributed, it shall be segregated and stockpiled in a separate stable location as specified in the preplan.
-Provided, however, if topsoil is less than 6 inches thick, the permittee may remove the topsoil and the unconsolidated materials immediately below the topsoil and treat the mixture as topsoil Stockpiled topsoil shall remain in place until used for redistribution unless otherwise approved by the Secretary.
+Prior to disturbance of an area, topsoil shall be removed from the area to be disturbed in a separate layer and if not immediately redistributed, it shall be segregated and stockpiled in a separate stable location as specified in the preplan.
+Stockpiled topsoil shall remain in place until used for redistribution unless otherwise approved by the Secretary.
 Stockpiled topsoil shall be protected from excessive compaction.
 Where the removal of vegetative material, topsoil or other materials may result in erosion, the Secretary may limit the size of the area from which these materials are removed at any one time. - 14.3.b.
 Redistribution.
 Prior to redistribution of topsoil, the regraded land shall be treated, if necessary, to reduce the potential for slippage of the redistributed material and/or to enhance root penetration.
 Topsoil and other materials shall be redistributed in a manner that prevents excess compaction and that achieves an approximate uniform, stable thickness, consistent with the approved postmining land uses, contours, soil density, and surface water drainage system.
 Immediately after redistribution all topsoil areas shall be protected from wind and water erosion. - 14.3.c.
-Top Soil-Substitutes material.
-Where the topsoil is of insufficient quantity or poor quality for supporting and maintaining the approved postmining land use substitute material may be approved by the Secretary Any substitute material used for top soiling-must be capable of supporting and maintaining the approved postmining land use.
+Top Soil Substitutes Any substitute material used for top soiling must be capable of supporting and maintaining the approved postmining land use for top soiling must be capable of supporting and maintaining the approved postmining land use.
 This determination of capability shall be based on the results of appropriate chemical and physical analysis of overburden and topsoil.
 These analyses shall include at a minimum depth, thickness, and areal extent of the substitute structure or soil horizon, pH, texture class, percent coarse fragments and nutrient content.
 A certification of analysis shall be made by a qualified laboratory stating that: - 14.3.c.1.
-The proposed substitute material is equally suitable for sustaining vegetation as the existing topsoil;

-- 14.3.c.2.
-The resulting soil mediumsubstitute material is the best reasonably available in the permit area to support vegetation; and - 14.3.c.3.
+The proposed substitute material is equally suitable for sustaining vegetation as the existing topsoil; - 14.3.c.2.
+The resulting soil medium is the best reasonably available in the permit area to support vegetation; and - 14.3.c.3.
 The analyses were conducted using standard testing procedures. - 14.3.d.
 Soil Amendments.
 Nutrients and soil amendments in the amounts determined by soil tests shall be applied to the redistributed surface soil layer so that it supports the approved postmining land use and meets the revegetation requirements of section 9 of this rule.
 These tests shall include nutrient analysis and lime requirement tests.
 Results of these tests shall be submitted to the Secretary with the final planting report as required by this rule.